redis-field-engineering/redis-connect-dist/examples/gemfire/demo/README.md

 ### Query Data in Redis

-Your data is now available in Redis at the keys `{gemfireRegionName}:{gemfireKeyName}`, and be queried in redis using the redis-cli:
+Your data is now available in Redis at the keys `{gemfireRegionName}:{gemfireKeyName}` and can be queried in Redis using the redis-cli:

 ```bash